ctechfilmuniversity/workshop_ws2425_matsha/docs/02_code/06_gpgpu/gpgpu_steps.md

 #### Rendering

-The renderer has two render targets per variable and switches them back and for per render call.
+The renderer has two render targets per variable and switches them back and forth per render call.
 Textures from the current frame are used as inputs to render the textures of the next frame.

 The render targets of the variables can be used as input textures for your visualization shaders, in the sense of "accessing the memory".